-- This tom kha soup recipe is actually quite easy to make and doesn’t require too many weird ingredients.
-You should be able to get everything from the regular grocery store!
+- This tom kha soup recipe is actually quite easy to make and doesn’t require hard-to-find ingredients.
+You should be able to get everything from a traditional Western grocery store.

 - I’ve included Whole30 and vegan options so you can enjoy this tom kha soup all the time, even if you’re avoiding added sugars or you don’t eat animal products.